Feature-rich plasmon excitations in sliding bilayer graphene: Energy band structures and DOS

-The diverse electronic structures are revealed as the various vHSs DOSs, as clearly shown in Fig. 3.
-The low-energy DOSs exhibit two types of vHSs near the Fermi level, namely, plateau and dip structures.
-The former is due to the linear energy dispersions across $E_F$, corresponding to the AA stacking and the configurations close to the AA¡¬ stacking (Figs. 2(a), 2(e) and 2(f)).
-However, the latter comes from the band-edge states of parabolic energy bands (Figs. 2(b)-2(d).
-Such DOSs are proportional to the free carrier densities created by the interlayer atomic interactions, so that they dominate the low-frequency plasmons in the sliding bilayer graphene systems.
-Except for the well-behaved AA, AB, and AA¡¬ stackings, the other stackings display symmetric peak structures at lower energies ($\sim\,\pm\,0.2)$ eV), being induced by the new saddle points at the top and bottom of the arc-shaped stateless region (Figs. 2(b), 2(c) and 2(e)).
-The number and energy of significant peaks are sensitive to the relative shift (details in Ref.\cite{PCCP119;10623}).
+Figure 2 clearly shows the diverse electronic structures as vHSs in the DOS.
+Two types of fascinating structures are observed across $E_{F}$=0 in the low-energy DOS, namely plateau and dip structures, due to electronic hybridization.
+The former is attributed to the linear energy dispersion in the AA and AA$^{\prime}$ stacking configurations (Figs. 2(a) and 2(f)).
+On the other hand, the dip structure arises from the arc-shaped stateless region (Figs. 2(b)-2(d)) in low-symmetry systems deviating from the typical AA, AB, and AA$^{\prime}$ stackings, where the energy of the dip corresponds to that of the conduction-valence band intersection\cite{IOPBook;978}.
+Parabolic bands corresponding to AB-stacked or near-AB-stacked configurations contribute to the formation of asymmetric peaks in the DOS (blue circles in Figs. 2(c)-2(e)).
+Moreover, the low-symmetry systems exhibit symmetric peaks at energies about $\pm0.2$ eV (red circles), induced by the new saddle points of the arc-shaped pockets depicted in Fig. 1.
+The number and energy of these peaks are sensitive to the relative shift.
+The DOS intensity is proportional to the free carrier densities and can be used to evaluate the intensity of electronic excitations in the sliding bilayer graphene system.

-The unusual band structures of the sliding bilayer systems will create the diverse Coulomb excitation phenomena.
-These systems possess four atoms in a primitive unit cell under the theoretical calculations, so that the single-particle layer-dependent polarization functions have four components or two independent elements (${P_{11}}$=${P_{22}}$ $\&$ ${P_{12}=P_{21}}$).
-The special structures in ${P_{11}}$ and ${P_{12}}$ directly originate from the Fermi momentum states and the band-edge states/the critical points in the energy-wave-vector space, in which their forms could be examined/identified from the energy dispersions, dimensionalities, and Kramers-Kronig relations.
-They are very useful in determining the distinct/composite electron-hole excitation regions and the Landau dampings of the plasmon modes.